 Staff are sent on regular training to update their knowledge and understanding of how best to care for the needs of all children in our setting.
 They are also given the opportunity to talk with their line manager about their personal needs in terms of qualifications they wish to gain.
-This is done during monthly performance review meetings.
+This is done during regular Growth & Development review meetings.

 Staff training needs are catered for on an individual, as well as a team basis.
-The Special Rights Lead has been trained by the SEND team.
-Each term, team members are sent on training according to the need and accessibility of the training course.
-We also hold full group training days to ensure each staff has the opportunity to continue their professional development.
+We also hold full group training days to ensure each staff member has the opportunity to continue their professional development.

-The staff through their close relationship with both the children and their parents/ carers may learn more about the families using the setting.
+The staff, through their close relationship with both the children and their parents/ carers, may learn more about the families using the setting.
 All staff are aware that this information is confidential and only for use within the setting.